indrapaul824/DSA-Java/README.md

 # DSA-Complete

 ## Overview
-A repo that contains all the source code I made and used while learning DSA using Java, TypeScript, Python and Rust.
+A repo that contains all the source code I made and used while learning DSA using Java.

 ## Requirement